wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

     ```

     !!! note
-            The validity period of the recovery code is determined by the [2nd step of Configuring Password Recovery](#configuring-password-recovery)
+            The validity period of the recovery code is determined by the [2nd step of configuring password recovery](#configuring-password-recovery)

 2. Use the `recoveryCode` and a channel `id` to get the recovered username.